ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 :Description: This restricts scrubbing to days of the week earlier than this.
               0 = Sunday, 1 = Monday, etc.  Use ``osd scrub begin week day = 0``
-              and ``osd scrub end week day = 0`` to allow scrubbing for the entire week.
+              and ``osd scrub end week day = 0`` to allow scrubbing throughout the week.
-              Along with ``osd scrub begin week day``, they define a time window, in which the scrubs can happen.
-But a scrub will be performed no matter whether the time window allows or not, as long as the placement group's scrub interval exceeds ``osd scrub max interval``.
+              Along with ``osd scrub begin week day``, this delimits time windows in which scrubs can start.
+Note that in cases where the PG's last scrub was longer ago then the current time minus the ``osd scrub max interval``, a scrub will be performed whether the time window allows or not.

 :Type: Integer in the range of 0 to 6
 :Default: ``0``

 ``osd scrub during recovery``

-:Description: Allow scrub during recovery.
+:Description: Allow scrubbing during recovery.
 Setting this to ``false`` will disable
-              scheduling new scrub (and deep--scrub) while there is active recovery.
+              scheduling new scrubs (and deep--scrubs) while there is active recovery.
               Already running scrubs will be continued.
-This might be useful to reduce load on busy clusters.
+This can be useful to reduce load on busy clusters during recovery or balancing operations, especially when OSDs are on HDDs.
 :Type: Boolean
 :Default: ``false``